 The oral cavity includes the lips anteriorly and extends to a ring of structures (circumvallate papillae, anterior tonsillar pillars, soft palate) that di...

-The orbit is a feature of the face and contains the globe.
+The orbit is a feature of the face and contains the globe and it's supporting structures, as well as many nerves and vessels.

-Cavernous venous malformations of the orbit (aka cavernous haemangioma) are the most common vascular lesion of the orbit in adults.
+Cavernous venous malformations of the orbit, also known as cavernous haemangiomas, are the most common vascular lesion of the orbit in adults.

 Several cystic and cyst-like orbital lesions may be encountered in imaging of the orbits: